nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - The application currently allows numbers-only input for the **major** and **university** fields (e.g., `m/12345` or `u/9876`), which is unintended.
     - **Limitation**: The app does not restrict users from entering numerical values or potential module codes as majors and universities.
     - **Planned Solution**: We plan to introduce stricter input validation to prevent numbers-only entries for these fields in future versions.
-4. **When adding a new contact**, the `birthday` field is compulsory and it is allowed to be a date in the future.
-5. **After deleting fields in json data file**, upon running the Universe app, the address book returned is empty but without an error message.
+4. **After deleting fields in json data file**, upon running the Universe app, the address book returned is empty but without an error message.
+5. **When adding a new contact**, the `birthday` field is compulsory and it is allowed to be a date in the future.
-6. **Multiple Indexes in addi Command**: When running the `addi` command with multiple `in/` prefixes (e.g., `addi in/1 in/2 i/interest`), only the contact specified by the last index will receive the newly added interest.
+6. **When adding `interests` to contacts**, running the `addi` command with multiple `in/` prefixes (e.g., `addi in/1 in/2 i/interest`), only the contact specified by the last index will receive the newly added interest.
 Therefore, users should specify only one `in/` prefix to avoid ambiguity.
+7. **When adding `work experience` to contacts**, `year` is allowed to be in the future.
 ---

 ## Glossary